sonic-net/SONiC/doc/dualtor/active_active_hld.md

     * T0 sends the traffic to the server.

 ### ToR Failure
-Only 1 T0s is up and functioning and both the server NIC connections are up and functioning.
+Only 1 T0s is up and functioning.
 * Control Plane
 Only 1 T0 will advertise the VLAN (IPv4 and v6) to upstream T1s.
 * Data Plane